Description

 | Reusable | Yes — clean and reposition after each use |

-How to Apply the Boston Brick Stencils — Five-Step Render Workflow
+How to Use the Boston Brick Stencils — Five-Step Render Workflow

 The stencils work within a two-layer rendering process that produces realistic recessed mortar joints without any cutting, pointing, or adhesive — the pattern emerges when the stencil is peeled away from the partially set topcoat.
-The full brick and timber stencil methods guide covers every stage from substrate preparation through to final sealing; the summary below is the SKU-specific sequence for this Boston pattern.
+The full brick and timber stencil methods guide covers every stage from substrate preparation through to final sealing; the sequence below is the SKU-specific summary for this Boston pattern.

-- Base render (mortar colour): Apply the first coat of Ceresit CT60 Visage 0.5 mm in the colour that will represent the mortar joints — typically a lighter shade such as Dominicana Beige or Hawaii Cream.
-Allow this layer to reach a firm, tack-free surface before proceeding.
+- Base render (mortar colour): Apply the first coat of CT60 Visage 0.5 mm in the colour that will represent the mortar joints — typically a lighter shade — and allow it to reach a firm, tack-free surface before proceeding.

-- Fix the stencils: Press each Boston Brick sheet firmly onto the tacky base coat, aligning the linear pattern across adjacent sheets so the brick bond continues seamlessly from one panel to the next.
-The polymer template adheres to the tacky render without additional fixings.
+- Fix the stencils: Press each Boston Brick sheet firmly onto the tacky base coat, aligning the linear pattern across adjacent sheets so the bond continues seamlessly from one panel to the next; the polymer adheres without additional fixings.

-- Topcoat render (brick colour): Apply the second coat of CT60 Visage 0.5 mm over the stencils in the chosen brick colour — Ravenna Red for a warm terracotta, Java Graphite for a modern charcoal — and texture the surface with a stainless-steel float.
+- Topcoat render (brick colour): Apply the second coat of CT60 Visage 0.5 mm over the stencils in the chosen brick colour and texture the surface with a stainless-steel float.

-- Peel and reveal: Once the topcoat reaches initial set (firm enough to resist a light finger press but still pliable), peel each stencil section slowly downward to reveal the contrasting mortar joints beneath.
-The concrete effect render application guide covers timing and UK weather considerations for this stage.
+- Peel and reveal: Once the topcoat reaches initial set — firm enough to resist a light finger press but still pliable — peel each stencil section slowly downward to reveal the contrasting mortar joints beneath.

-- Seal and protect (recommended): Once the render has fully cured, applying an Atlas Bejca sealer in a matching or contrasting tint locks colour depth and adds long-term UV protection — the sealer application guide covers shade selection, application rates, and curing windows for plinth and elevation zones.
+- Seal and protect (recommended): Once fully cured, an Atlas Bejca sealer in a matching or contrasting tint locks colour depth and adds long-term UV protection.

 Installation Notes — Pattern Alignment, Peel Timing, and Stencil Care

 Consistent pattern alignment is the detail that separates a professional-grade brick-effect facade from an amateur one.
-Before applying the first stencil, snap a horizontal chalk line across the wall at the base of the working area so the first course of bricks sits level — every subsequent sheet aligns from this datum, so two minutes invested at this stage prevents a visible drift across the full elevation.
+Before applying the first stencil, snap a horizontal chalk line across the wall at the base of the working area so the first course of bricks sits level — every subsequent sheet aligns from this datum, so two minutes invested here prevents a visible drift across the full elevation.

-For the cleanest mortar-joint edges, peel each stencil in one continuous downward motion rather than lifting from the centre.
-Clean any render residue from the stencil with a damp sponge immediately after removal while the material is still soft — this keeps the template in reusable condition and ensures the pattern stays crisp on every subsequent application.
-Sheets stored with cured render still bonded to the polymer face will degrade after the first reuse, so the seconds spent cleaning each peeled sheet pay off across the full stencil lifecycle.
+For the cleanest mortar-joint edges, peel each stencil in one continuous downward motion rather than lifting from the centre, and clean any render residue with a damp sponge immediately after removal while the material is still soft.
+This keeps the template in reusable condition and the pattern crisp on every subsequent application — sheets stored with cured render bonded to the polymer face degrade after the first reuse, so the seconds spent cleaning each peeled sheet pay off across the whole stencil lifecycle.

-Air and substrate temperature should sit between +5 °C and +25 °C throughout the base coat, stencil fix, topcoat, and peel stages, with relative humidity below 80 % — this is the curing window governed by the CT60 Visage acrylic binder and applies to the stencil workflow because peel timing depends on render set rate.
+Air and substrate temperature should sit between +5 °C and +25 °C throughout the base coat, stencil fix, topcoat, and peel stages, with relative humidity below 80% — this is the curing window governed by the CT60 Visage acrylic binder, and peel timing depends directly on render set rate.

 Pro Tips From UK Installers Using the Boston Brick Stencil

-- Work in vertical bays on wide elevations: On elevations wider than 4–5 metres, work in vertical bays two stencil sheets wide rather than horizontal rows.
-Base-coat one bay, fix stencils, top-coat, then move to the adjacent bay while the first firms up — by the time the second is complete, the first bay's stencils are ready to peel.
-Continuous rotation keeps workflow moving and every stencil peels at the same firmness, producing uniform joint depth across the facade.
+- Work in vertical bays on wide elevations: On walls wider than 4–5 metres, work in vertical bays two sheets wide — base-coat one bay, fix stencils, top-coat, then move to the adjacent bay while the first firms up, so by the time the second is complete the first bay's stencils are ready to peel at the same firmness.

-- Snap the datum line before opening the first pack: A level horizontal chalk line at first-course height is the single best insurance against pattern drift on a tall elevation; rely on the ground line as datum and any out-of-level error imports straight into the finished brick pattern.
+- Snap the datum line before opening the first pack: A level horizontal chalk line at first-course height is the single best insurance against pattern drift on a tall elevation, because relying on the ground line imports any out-of-level error straight into the finished pattern.

-- Choose mortar-joint colour two shades lighter than the brick: A subtle tonal contrast between mortar and brick reads as realistic depth in low sunlight; choosing colours too close in tone flattens the pattern, and choosing them too far apart drifts into a cartoon-brick look that homeowners notice at handover.
+- Choose mortar-joint colour two shades lighter than the brick: A subtle tonal contrast reads as realistic depth in low sunlight; colours too close flatten the pattern, and colours too far apart drift into a cartoon-brick look homeowners notice at handover.

-- Clean stencils immediately, store flat: Damp-sponge each stencil within minutes of peeling and stack the cleaned sheets flat (not rolled or folded) — bent polymer carries memory that produces visible misalignment on the next application.
+- Clean stencils immediately, store flat: Damp-sponge each sheet within minutes of peeling and stack the cleaned sheets flat rather than rolled or folded, since bent polymer carries memory that produces visible misalignment on the next application.

-- Order one extra pack for projects over 30 m²: On larger elevations, a spare pack lets you keep two crews continuously productive — one applying, one peeling and cleaning — rather than waiting for the same 15 sheets to recycle through each station.
+- Order one extra pack for projects over 30 m²: A spare pack keeps two crews continuously productive — one applying, one peeling and cleaning — rather than waiting for the same 15 sheets to recycle through each station.

 Is the Boston Brick Stencil Right for Your Project?